 But you’ll also pay for the privilege, with the prices of a private transfer usually varying from around 60 GEL ($20) for a small-ish car to 150 GEL ($50) or more for a large/luxury vehicle, similar to what Bolt Premium will send you for a fifth of the price.

 The Bottom Line

 So there you have it – something for every taste and budget.

-I’m a little bit disappointed that there isn’t (I think…) a regular Marshrutka service between the airport and the city centre, as it would make for an excellent cultural experience for those new to the region, but hopefully, the local bus will be enough 🙂
+I’m a little bit disappointed that there isn’t (as far as I know) a regular Marshrutka service between the airport and the city center, as it would make for an excellent cultural experience for those new to the region, but hopefully, the local bus will be enough 🙂

 Can you think of any other ways to get to and from the airport?
 If so, hit me up in the comments below!